Socialcap-app/socialcap-anonymous-voting/docs/semaphore.md

 # Semaphore

-Semaphore is a zero-knowledge protocol that allows you to cast a signal and proof you are a group member without revealing your identity.
+Semaphore is a zero-knowledge protocol that allows you to cast a signal and proof you are a member of  certain group without revealing your identity.

 https://semaphore.pse.dev/